 The increase in spending showing a good tendency towards the acknowledgment of quality assurance for business outcomes.
 The testing services need to become more efficient as we see not only an increase in the testing budget but also in market needs and demands.

 As delivery times are getting shorter, we need to integrate testing techniques into our development cycle.
 Both programmers and software testers must be involved in the testing process and software development accordingly.

 Agile testing practices directly respond to new challenges dictated by technological progress, such as speed, interaction and high quality, and to new technology in software testing.
 Responding to those challenges is a key factor for staying up in the market.
 New types of tests are appearing and being added to existing automation processes, thus continuous integration is a must in every Agile organization.
 Most popular tools, such as Jenkins and TeamCity, facilitate the integration of automated tests resulting in faster releases.

-From the last year stats, we see a great a shift of up to 33% from traditional testing to security testing.
-It is much more cost-effective to cover security testing than trying to add it afterwards.
+From the last year’s stats, we see a great shift of up to 33% from traditional testing to security testing.
+It is much more cost-effective to cover security testing than trying to add it afterward.
 It is implemented mostly by means of code review as many flaws can be detected at this stage with the use of scanning tools for code checking, penetrating testing and many more.

 More Focus on Mobile Testing

 With a mobile explosion of the market, we cannot neglect the fact that it starts to play a major part in the organization’s development strategy.
 When it comes to testing, there is still a lack of consistent methodology and tools for mobile testing.
 The development of mobile apps takes relatively less time compared to websites and web applications, which make it a challenging task for software testers to stick to deadlines and perform regression testing.